Buying a van through your company

 Well, firstly you need to be sure that the vehicle you are buying is classed as a van for tax purposes.
 The dealer you buy your van from should be able to confirm this.
 If it isn't a van, then it's a car and, unless it's very low emissions it won't be worthwhile buying this through your company.
 HMRC have quite a useful list of what they consider vans or cars here.

-Whether you buy the van outright or via a hire purchase agreement, all documents must be in the company's name and all payments must go through the company's bank account.
+Whether you're buying a van through your company outright or via a hire purchase agreement, all documents must be in the company's name and all payments must go through the company's bank account.

 VAT and corporation tax